The stable trees revisited: Convergence of discrete trees: a new proof of

 and

 with the convention that the product integral in $Q_t^0$ is equal to 1.
-Then $Q^{n,k} \overset d\to Q^k$ in $D([0, T])$. \end{prop} Before we prove this lemma, we give some motivation for choosing this statement to prove.
+Then $Q^{n,k} \overset d\to Q^k$ in $D([0, T])$. \end{proposition_restate} Before we prove this lemma, we give some motivation for choosing this statement to prove.
 If $\eta_1 < \eta_2 < \dots$ are the jump times of a Poisson process of intensity $\sigma$, then we know

-Now adding in attachment points $\zeta_1, \zeta_2, \dots$, again such that conditionally given $\sigma$ and $(\eta_j)_{j \geq 1}$, the random variables $(\zeta_1, \zeta_2, \ldots)$ are independent and $\zeta_i$ has c.d.f.\ $\sigma_t /\sigma_{\eta_i^-}, t \in [0, \eta_i)$, we obtain
+Now adding in attachment points $\zeta_1, \zeta_2, \dots$, again such that conditionally given $\sigma$ and $(\eta_j)_{j \geq 1}$, the random variables $(\zeta_1, \zeta_2, \ldots)$ are independent and $\zeta_i$ has c.d.f.\ $\sigma_t /\sigma_{\eta_i-}, t \in [0, \eta_i)$, we obtain

 Replacing $k$ by $k+1$, renaming $u_{k+1}$ to $t$ and integrating over $0 \leq u_i \leq t_i, 1 \leq i \leq k$ yields